“What is a good response rate for a direct mail campaign?” is a question that is always on top of marketers’ minds.

 That’s it.
 The calculation method is pretty straightforward.
 The magic comes from understanding the levers that drive response rate and how to use them to maximize your direct mail ROI.

-The DMA (Data Marketing and Analytics) publishes an annual survey of marketing response rates that many marketers use for benchmarking.
+The DMA (Data Marketing and Analytics) publishes a survey of marketing response rates that many marketers use for benchmarking.
 The respondents are typically marketers at large organizations that send a lot of direct mail.

 What’s interesting is that direct mail response rates appear to be rising.